 Qualified rollover contributions as defined in section 408A(e).
-A qualified rollover contribution as defined in section 408A(e) is:
+A qualified rollover contribution as defined in section 408A(e) is: • A rollover contribution to a Roth IRA from another IRA that meets the requirements of section 408(d)(3) or

-- A rollover contribution to a Roth IRA from another IRA that meets the requirements of section 408(d)(3) or - A rollover contribution to a Roth IRA from an eligible retirement plan (other than an IRA) that meets the requirements of section 408A(e)(2)(B).
+• A rollover contribution to a Roth IRA from an eligible retirement plan (other than an IRA) that meets the requirements of section 408A(e)(1)(B).

-For reporting a rollover from an IRA other than a Roth IRA to a Roth IRA, see Roth IRA conversions on pages 3 and 9.
+For reporting a rollover from an IRA other than a Roth IRA to a Roth IRA, see Roth IRA conversions, earlier and later.

 For a direct rollover of an eligible rollover distribution to a Roth IRA (other than from a designated Roth account), report the total amount rolled over in box 1, the taxable amount in box 2a, and any basis recovery amount in box 5.
-(See the instructions for Box 5 on page 11.)
+(See the instructions for Box 5, later.)
 Use Code G in box 7.
 If the direct rollover is made on behalf of a nonspouse designated beneficiary, also enter Code 4 in box 7.

-For reporting instructions for a direct rollover from a designated Roth account, see Designated Roth accounts, on page 4.
+For reporting instructions for a direct rollover from a designated Roth account, see Designated Roth accounts, earlier.